tytydraco/yessleep/out/My_wife_asked_a_ridiculous_question_and_got_offended_when_I_answered_honestly_Is_there_anything_I_can_do_to_salvage_this_relationship.md

 So, you can understand where her toxic obsession sprung from.
 Not that I’m excusing what she did, just making the point that although her skin may have cleared up, those self-esteem issues most definitely did not.

 It’s funny, in a grim sort of way.
 Because between her long, golden curls and piercing brown eyes, you could count the number of times Hannah needed to buy her own drinks on one hand.
-Don’t get me wrong, she wasn’t vapid or shallow or self-absorbed—she had a master’s in chemical engineering for Pete’s sake—it’s just her fixation with ALWAYS being the centre of attention could get a little…corrosive.
+And her fixation with ALWAYS being the centre of attention could get a little…corrosive.

 Like one time, at a gala dinner, the senior partners at my firm practically started a Battle Royale craning to get a closer look at my Cesare Attolini suit and new Yacht-Master Rolex—the one with the bidirectional rotatable bezel and black dial.